commercial-emacs/elpaso/README.rst

 ...
 Where did you put the pre-existing installation of package XYZ?
     ``~/.emacs.d/elpaso/backups``.

     One thing I never appreciated about ``package.el`` was its Hippocratic preservation of erstwhile installs in ``~/.emacs.d/elpa``, cluttering the output of ``M-x list-packages``.
-My aversion to clutter is approaching Richard-Hendricks-level neurosis.
+My aversion to clutter has long transcended Richard-Hendricks-level neurosis.

 ...
 How do I pin commits, freeze working configurations, do everything that Straight does?
     You don't, I'm afraid.